andreigi/oliodigest/_posts/2020-06-26-A-Study-of-Bitcoin-Pump-and-Dumps-Early-2020.md

 The way I see it, it's like a continuous dump or pump and then a period of sideways movement and then finally one last dump or pump before reversing.

 [![Whale action]({{ site.baseurl }}/posts-images/dump-study.png "Whale action")]({{ site.baseurl }}/posts-images/dump-study.png)

+I know of a pro trader who can masterfully trade this price action, his trade history can be found [here](/copy-my-trades/).